 - Family housing is not available on all Programs.

 Individuals who do not meet these criteria cannot participate in the Program.
 As non-participants, they are prohibited from using any services associated with the Program such as, but not limited to, meals, housing facilities, classes, lectures, fieldtrips, transportation, etc.

 Non-participants are welcome to visit you outside of the official Program dates.
-If non-participants disrupt the Program in any way, you will be dismissed from your Program and subject to the Withdrawal & Dismissal Penalties Policy.
+If non-participants disrupt the Program, you will be dismissed from your Program and subject to the Withdrawal & Dismissal Penalties Policy.
 You may also be subject to disciplinary action with the University of Utah Student Conduct Office.
 In the event of an emergency, the University will not provide support for non-participant travelers.